swthemathwiz/hp-z4-front-fan-mount/README.md

 Models are used to visualize and verify the relative positions of holes and mounts during debugging and not necessary for building.

-This projects uses a 92mm fan model that was created from [Delta](https://www.delta-fan.com) fan models by conversion from the STEP files they provide and converted to stl by [IMAGEtoSTL](https://imagetostl.com/convert/file/stp/to/stl).
+This projects uses a 92 mm fan model that was created from [Delta](https://www.delta-fan.com) fan models by conversion from the STEP files they provide and converted to stl by [IMAGEtoSTL](https://imagetostl.com/convert/file/stp/to/stl).
 The models are:

-- 92mm x 25mm Fan: file _Delta-AFB0912HH.STL_ from [Delta AFB0912HH](https://www.delta-fan.com/AFB0912HH.html)
+- 92 mm x 25 mm Fan: file _Delta-AFB0912HH.STL_ from [Delta AFB0912HH](https://www.delta-fan.com/AFB0912HH.html)
-- 80mm x 25mm Fan: file _Delta-AFB0812HH.STL_ from [Delta AFB0812HH](https://www.delta-fan.com/AFB0812HH.html)
+- 80 mm x 25 mm Fan: file _Delta-AFB0812HH.STL_ from [Delta AFB0812HH](https://www.delta-fan.com/AFB0812HH.html)
-- 120mm x 25mm Fan: file _Delta-AFB1212HH.STL_ from [Delta AFB1212HH](https://www.delta-fan.com/AFB1212HH.html)
+- 120 mm x 25 mm Fan: file _Delta-AFB1212HH.STL_ from [Delta AFB1212HH](https://www.delta-fan.com/AFB1212HH.html)

 ## Also Available on Thingiverse